hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### Target Audience

 Although the title says "for the .NET Developer", this guide is for anyone that is new to the JVM platform.
-Although there will be some comparison to the .NET platform.
+While there will be some comparison to the .NET platform, it is not exclusively targeted at .NET Developers.
-If you're not a C#/.NET Developer, then just pretend those comparisons don't exist.

 ## The Basics